 In this CFO Survey press release, I found the following to be the most notable excerpts – although I don’t necessarily agree with them:

-CFOs and other financial decision-makers continue to be optimistic about U.S. economic prospects for 2021, according to the results of The CFO Survey, a collaboration of Duke University’s Fuqua School of Business and the Federal Reserve Banks of Richmond and Atlanta.
-However, when asked about their key concerns, labor availability and cost pressures rose to the top.
+Views on the economy among CFOs have worsened for 2022, according to the latest results of The CFO Survey, a joint project of Duke University’s Fuqua School of Business and the Federal Reserve Banks of Richmond and Atlanta.

 It should be interesting to see how well the CFOs predict business and economic conditions going forward.
 I discussed past various aspects of this, and the importance of these predictions, in the July 9, 2010 post titled “The Business Environment”.